antonelloventurino/gridbased_dmpc/README.md

-# Grid-based Distributed Model Predictive Control for Unicycle Robots
+# Grid-based Distributed Model Predictive Control for Differential Drive/Unicycle Robots
 A ROS and Gazebo simulation package for distributed control of TurtleBot3 robots in industrial environments.

 ![](demo.gif)